BND Hamburger Icon

 At Business News Daily, we have done the work of checking out VPN providers.
 Here are some of our reviews of the best VPNs.

-• ExpressVPN: With more than 3,000 servers in 94 countries, this company is sure to have a server near you.
-It uses a protocol that provides plenty of speed, especially on downloads.
+• ExpressVPN: With servers in 105 countries, this company is sure to have a server near you.
+It uses a protocol that provides plenty of speed, especially on downloads, promising 80% of its global bandwidth already runs on 10Gbps servers.

 • NordVPN: NordVPN uses a double VPN along with obfuscated servers to give you extra privacy, even in countries that restrict the use of private networks.
-They have a huge network of over 5,300 servers and have been certified by Price Waterhouse Cooper as not keeping logs.
+They have a huge network of over 6,000 servers in 111 countries and have been certified by Price Waterhouse Cooper twice as not keeping logs.

 • PureVPN: This VPN service works with multiple protocols such as PPTP, IPsec, L2TP/IPsec, OpenVPN (TCP and UDP) and SSTP.
 It also has an option to specify an IP address in the U.S., U.K., Netherlands, France or Germany.